-Trdelnik is a traditional old Bohemian sweet pastry made of yeast dough.
-Strips of dough are rolled onto a cylinder (called trdlo) and baked over hot coals.
-Baked trdelnik is coated in sugar mixed with cinnamon or nuts.
+Trdelník is a Bohemian sweet pastry made from yeast dough.
+The dough is rolled into strips, wrapped around a cylindrical spit (called a trdlo), and baked over hot coals.
+Once baked, it is coated in a mixture of sugar and cinnamon or nuts for a delicious finish.

-I recorded a short audio clip with the pronunciation of the word trdelnik (spelled correctly trdelník in the Czech language).
+I recorded a short audio clip with the pronunciation of the word Trdelník.
 I am a native speaker, so you get an idea of how to pronounce trdelnik in Czech!

-TIP: English speakers use the name chimney cake for trdelnik pastry.
+FUN FACT: English speakers usually use the name chimney cake for Trdelník pastry.

-Put the prepared pastry in the oven, and you're done!
+Put the prepared pastry in the oven, and you are done!

-TIP: I used Tescoma sticks that I recently got as a gift for my kitchen.
+TIP: I used Tescoma spits that I recently got as a gift for my kitchen.

 Enough talk, let's bake!